Destinations

 Kanba no Taki in Maniwa City is one of the tallest in Western Japan - stretching 110 meters high and 20 meters wide.
 It is in the top 100 waterfalls in Japan.

-More famous than the towering falls or the fiery autumn foliage are the roughly 200 monkeys that inhabit the park!
-When the park staff sprinkles food on the ground the monkeys come out in droves - right next to you.
+More famous than the towering falls or the Fiery Autumn foliage are the roughly 200 monkeys that inhabit the park!
+When the park staff sprinkles food on the ground, the monkeys come out in droves - right next to you.

-How to go: It is quite difficult to get to the falls by public transportation.
+How to go: It is difficult to get to the falls by public transportation.
 The nearest station is Chugoku Katsuyama Station, and from there you can take a taxi.

 Price: 300 yen admission fee.